core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    - The server MUST update the OSCORE Master Secret.

-   - The server MUST update the ID Context used as Group Identifier (Gid), consistent {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}.
+   - The server MUST update the ID Context used as Group Identifier (Gid), consistent with {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}.

    - The server MAY update the OSCORE Master Salt.